pnrjason/pnrjason/README.md

 ### whoami
 Hello!
 This is my digital portfolio.
-I'm a student who loves backend and web development, with a touch of automation.
+I'm a student who loves backend and web development, with a touch of testing and automation.
 Using my knowledge and creativity, I aim to make useful digital tools!

 ### Connect
 <p align="left">